jaejungscene/Data-Mining/README.md

 <br>

-## Toy Project
+## Project
 - book recommendation system
-- explanation of toy project is in project folder.
+- explanation of the project is in project folder.

 <br>